 Hagrid is a half giant so he’s bigger than most people.
-My daughter reminded us that he knocked down the door of the shack when he first met Harry.
+One child reminded us that he knocked down the door of the shack when he first met Harry.
 He has a large dog that most people would be scared to be with.
 If Hagrid was in a group of people, he would be the last one that you would want to go home with as your foster/adoptive dad.
 Snape was merely a man.
-Maybe he didn’t smile very much but he was less scary than a man that was so large.
+Maybe he didn’t smile very much, but he was less scary than a man who was so large.

 I interrupted my kids from telling me about trust because I thought about how hard it was for adults to trust other people sometimes.
 When some kids have been hurt badly by adults, how can they trust another adult?